Steve Bannon Awarded Permanent Seat At The National Security Table | John Hawkins' Right Wing News

 In a move that is being called “unprecedented,” President Donald Trump has issued an executive order that directs an “invitation-only” to high-ranking national security officials to join National Security Council meetings, while promoting contentious adviser Steve Bannon to a lasting seat at the table.

-The order was signed Saturday, and gives the the power to “issues pertaining to their responsibilities and expertise are to be discussed,” and gives, Bannon, the former chair of Breitbart News, the option to sit in on and attend any of the NSC meetings.
+The order was signed Saturday and gives the power to “issues pertaining to their responsibilities and expertise are to be discussed,” and gives, Bannon, the former chair of Breitbart News, the option to sit in on and attend any of the NSC meetings.

 While the move has some precedent, the involvement of Bannon to a permanent seat in these national security meetings has many disagreeing with the move and doubting the intentions of the controversial former media head.